ampache/ampache/docs/API-JSON-methods.md

 ### collection_add

-Add one object to a collection.
+Add one object to the end of a collection.

-Adding the same object twice is a no-op rather than a duplicate.
+The new member takes the next free position, so an add never disturbs the order of what is already there.

+Whether a collection may hold the same object twice is the user's `unique_playlist` preference, the same one that governs duplicates in their playlists.
+It is off by default, so **duplicates are allowed by default**; with it on, adding an object that is already a member is refused with an error rather than silently doing nothing.

 A pinned collection refuses anything but its own type, and an object that does not exist is refused rather than stored as a dangling id.

 | Input         | Type   | Description               | Optional |
 |---------------|--------|---------------------------|---------:|